 Appears in the first episode of the anime "Zatsu Tabi - That's Journey"!
 Let's go to Aizuwakamatsu City [Fukushima Prefecture]

-Zatsu Tabi - That's Journey " has been airing
+That's Journey " has been airing since April 2025.

 What is "Zatsu Journey - That's Journey"?

-The anime is broadcast on AT-X, BS11, TOKYO MX, Yomiuri TV, and other sites, and is also streamed on many sites.
+The anime is broadcast on AT-X, BS11, TOKYO MX, Yomiuri TV, and other networks, and is also available for streaming on numerous sites.
+I watch it on BS11 and as a Prime member on Amazon Video.

 First, Tohoku Shinkansen

-It is located about tens of km away from the Tohoku region's aorta, such as the Tohoku Shinkansen and the Tohoku Expressway.
+It is located several dozen kilometers away from the Tohoku region's major arteries, such as the Tohoku Shinkansen and the Tohoku Expressway.
+However, it accessible from a variety of areas .

 Tohoku Shinkansen train stops at Tokyo Station